smatechnologies/ibm-i-agent-docs/docs/message-management/operations.md

     library list must be in effect for the job to use the STRMSGMNG command.
-Either specify a job description such as SMALSAJ00 that uses this library list, or specify **INLLIBL(\*CURRENT)** to pass the current job\'s library list to the submitted job.
+Either specify a job description such as SMALSAJ00 that uses this library list, or specify **INLLIBL(\*CURRENT)** to pass the current job's library list to the submitted job.
 7. The TRPMSGSTS command will not report that the server is active until the submitted job completes normally.